 Lobo Gardens

 Lobo Gardens was first established in 2010 and serves as an outdoor learning laboratory for UNM students.
-The objective of Lobo Gardens is to provide UNM students, faculty, and staff with opportunities to educate themselves and their communities about the practices and health benefits of growing food in sustainable ways.
-Lobo Gardens is the site for graduate, undergraduate, and community research and projects, and it provides fresh produce for the Lobo Food Pantry to support food security of UNM students.
+The objective of Lobo Gardens is to provide UNM students, faculty, and staff with opportunities for education in the practices and health benefits of growing food in sustainable ways.
+Lobo Gardens is a site for graduate, undergraduate, and community research and projects.

 A satellite garden, the Hokona Hall garden, is located in a planter in Hokona’s western courtyard.
 Students converted the planter, formerly a fountain, into a culinary, medicinal, and tea garden.